-The Office of Special Events will start accepting film applications for productions of 10 people or less starting Saturday 5/9/20
+The Office of Special Events is accepting film applications for productions of 10 people or less.

 Denver is proud to host hundreds of film and photography projects each year and the Office of Special Events (OSE) is here to help guide you through the film permitting process.
 The office can discuss location options, process applications, help coordinate approvals and will issue the final film permit.